jf647/chef-gen-flavors/README.md

 features:

 * helpers to create directories and render files and templates using simple name translation
-* the ability to create and use mixins that set up commonly used functionality (i.e. ChefSpec or Test Kitchen)
+* the ability to create and use snippets that set up commonly used functionality (i.e. ChefSpec or Test Kitchen)
 * the ability to prevent files from being overwritten when a template is being applied overtop an existing cookbook

 To use the base class, make it a dependency of your gem and inherit from it:

-    require 'chef-dk/template/plugin_base'
+    require 'chef_gen/flavor_base'

-    module ChefDK
+    module ChefGen
-      module Template
+      module Flavor
-        class Plugin
-          class Amazing < PluginBase
+        class Amazing < FlavorBase
-          end
         end
       end
     end